 Lower Blood Sugar with Regular Activity

-No matter what kind of aerobic activity you do or what time of day you do it, moving more enhances the body's response to insulin.
-"Being inactive is bad for us.
-Some is better than none; more is better than less," says Arlene Monk, RD, CDE.
+No matter what kind of aerobic activity you do or what time of day you do it, moving more enhances the body's response to insulin and helps your cells be more insulin-sensitive.
+"Being inactive is simply unhealthy in many ways.
+Some is better than none; more is better than less," says Monk.

 Easy ways to get more exercise:

--- Do 10 minutes of stretching after getting out of bed.
+-- Do 10 minutes of stretching after you get out of bed.

 -- Park your car in the back of the parking lot to get in more walking.